Osteopath for Horses

 Equine Osteopathy Targets The Whole Body

 Equine osteopathy is a comprehensive, hands-on approach that recognizes how your horse’s entire body works as one interconnected system.
+Horses often compensate from front to back and from left to right, hence I always work on all 4 corners of the horse.

 Through gentle manipulation techniques to release restrictions and improve mobility, I can support your horse’s natural healing mechanisms and optimize their movement patterns without medication or invasive procedures.